When Someone Dies At Home

 When Someone Dies In Hospital

-Once you have carried out the registration procedures, we will then be able to make arrangements to bring your loved one into our care.
+Once you have carried out the registration procedures and you have obtained the registrars certificate for burial or cremation, we will then be able to make arrangements to bring your loved one into our care.

 If any further investigation into the death is needed, the death may need to be referred to the coroner.
 This could mean that a post-mortem or an inquest may be necessary.